 As 2017 comes to a close, we’re looking ahead to the artists we think will do 2018 big.
 From indie to R&B, hip-hop to dance, pop to Latin, we’ve got it all covered.
-These talented artists made our Artists to Watch and Country Artists to Watch lists based on music industry trends, our curators’ intuition and data from Pandora and Next Big Sound.
+These talented artists made our Artists to Watch, Latin Artists to Watch and Country Artists to Watch lists based on music industry trends, our curators’ intuition and data from Pandora and Next Big Sound.

 Baka Not Nice blew up this year with his first single, “Live Up to My Name.”
 A former member of Drake’s security detail, Baka’s career started when he hit the studio to lay down background vocals on Drizzy heaters like “Gyalchaser,” “Free Smoke” and “From Time.”
 Look out for his 4 Milli mixtape, coming early next year.

 Garnering critical acclaim since 2014, Daniel Caesar is R&B’s next retro-soul superstar.
 A young, independent and talented voice, Caesar continues to prove that self-sufficient, DIY artists can still succeed.
 He’s been honing his performance chops on tour, while his album Freudian reveals a softer, soothing rawness.
 His voice is real and beautiful, and his songwriting will be breaking hearts well into 2018.